Naturally Daily

 The oil has many health benefits.
 It can treat nausea, vomiting, and digestive problems as well.
 [16]

-The strong licorice aroma of fennel essential oil has its calming effect on the mind.
+The strong licorice aroma of fennel essential oil has a calming effect on the mind.

 The oil combats dizziness, reducing the risk of vomiting or feeling nauseous.
 [17]

-Fennel essential oil also works in your digestive issues and cures the loss of appetite.
+Fennel essential oil also works on your digestive issues and cures the loss of appetite.
 The oil also relieves gas and heartburn and reduces your discomfort.
 [18]

 Key Takeaway: